 If you’re the moderator of the meeting, you might speak more than others, but do not let one person just dominate the whole conversation – that’s the formula for a 100% tedious meeting.
 Participants who take the time to attend a meeting, bringing in with them their experience and knowledge, deserve a chance to speak and share their opinions.
 Everyone needs to participate -that’s why it’s called a meeting and not a conversation, am I right?

 Especially during a brainstorming session, everyone should speak and voice out their ideas and opinions.
 If someone is not speaking up, call them up to contribute.
-However, keep in mind that not everyone is outgoing, one can be considered as an introvert, and it can be very uncomfortable for them to speak up in front of a crowd, so make sure it is as free-pressure as possible.
-Your meetings’ culture should ensure that everyone’s ideas are voiced-out and included, and participants should know in advance, so they are not surprised and avoid any anxieties.
+However, keep in mind that not everyone is outgoing, one can be considered as an introvert, and it can be very uncomfortable for them to speak up in front of a crowd, so make sure it is as free of pressure as possible.
+With the use of these tips to spice up meetings, your meetings’ culture should ensure that everyone’s ideas are voiced out and included, and participants should know in advance, so they are not surprised and avoid any anxieties.

-Everyone wants to be rewarded for a job-well-done, yes?
+Everyone wants to be rewarded for a job well done, yes?
 For sales professionals who reach and exceeded a target, it is natural to want a reward or compensation for an excellent performance.
-But is Incentives really enough?
+But are Incentives really enough?
 Well, sometimes it’s not!